Our Mission Statement

 Our Values

 At the museum, every child matters, and everyone who partners with, works for, or volunteers with us is valued.
 We provide educational tools and opportunities with resources that encourage responsibility and strength for all.
 We create an environment for children to discover new aspects of their potential and how they can impact the world.
 Parents delight in recognizing more of their children's potential.
-Families, teachers, and all who work to lift the lives of children are inspired and encouraged in their roles.
+Families, teachers, and all who work to life the lives of children are inspired and encouraged in their roles.